Princeton-CDH/cdh-ansible/README.md

 db_name: {{ vault_db_name }}
 ```

-Some encrypted variable ase used across playbooks, but may be
+Some encrypted variables are shared across projects and playbooks.
+Shared variables may be
 overriden in a project or playbook specific `vault.yml` file.

 ## Replication